zararah/zararah.net/media/index.md

 ## Things I've done

-In addition to the writing you'll find on this site, here is a selection of other things I've written, presentations/interviews that I've held, and websites that I've built.
+In addition to the writing you'll find on this site, here is a selection of other things I've written and presentations/interviews that I've held.

 ### Writing

+* [Responsible Data Reflection Stories](https://responsibledata.io/reflection-stories/), a set of nine case studies exploring the ethical challenges that arise from the use of data in advocacy and journalism.

+* [Five ways tech is crowdsourcing women’s empowerment](http://www.theguardian.com/global-development-professionals-network/2016/feb/03/five-ways-tech-crowdsourcing-womens-empowerment)- Guardian Global Development Professionals Network, Feb 2016

+* [So you found a unicorn- what now?](http://zararah.net/blog/2015/11/12/data-journalism-book/) - a chapter for a book entitled "Data journalism: inside the global future", published in 2015.

+* [Global Voices](https://globalvoices.org/author/zararahman/)- a variety of posts, mainly around digital policy and privacy in Bangladesh.

 * [Women’s Victim Role & The Bangladeshi Liberation War](http://theaerogram.com/women-bangladeshi-liberation-war/) - Written for [The Aerogram](http://theaerogram.com/)

 * [The road to hell is paved with brightly coloured bubble maps](http://tech.transparency-initiative.org/zara-rahman-the-road-to-hell-is-paved-with-brightly-coloured-bubble-maps/) - Transparency and Accountability Initiative, September 2014

 * [Shooting your harddrive into space, and other ways to practise responsible development data](https://responsibledata.io/ways-to-practise-responsible-development-data/) - co-authored a book on the use of responsible data in international development, September 2014.

-* [Transparency is not enough](http://www.executive-magazine.com/economics-policy/transparency-enough) - Executive Magazine, Lebanon (March 2013)

 * [Informing the People: Oil Contracts Demystified](http://thinkafricapress.com/legal/openoil-informing-nation-oil-contracts-demystified) - Think African Press (November 2012)